 - The QA environment always requires a pristine deployment.
 This requires three settings:

-compliancevalue is always full, so no existing files are preserved during the initial deployment.
+manageRootDirvalue is always true, so no existing files are preserved during the initial deployment.

 <rhq:ignore>elements are set, so no generated files are preserved during an upgrade.

 cleanDeploymentoption is always set in the JBoss ON CLI script that automates deployments.
 This removes all bundle-associated files in the directory before deploying the new bundle.

 - The production environment needs to preserve its existing data between upgrades, which requires two settings:

 manageRootDirvalue is always false, which preserves existing files during the initial deployment.

 <rhq:ignore>elements are set, one for the log directory and one for the data directory containing the site member uploads.